curl/everything-curl/usingcurl-returns.md

  13. Unknown response to FTP PASV command, Curl couldn't parse the reply sent to the PASV request.

- 14. Unkmown FTP 227 format.
+ 14. Unknown FTP 227 format.
 Curl couldn't parse the 227-line the server sent.

  15. FTP can't get host.
 Couldn't resolve the host IP we got in the